Places To See On A Montreal School Trip

 While French is the majority language, its ‘anglophone’ side is very present and most new French students can use a mix of French and English to communicate - what it is locally called ‘Franglais’ or Frenglish.
 Not to worry, everyone ultimately understands each other.
 It's a great part of the experience.

-Old Montreal.
-Your Montreal class trip will definitely include a discovery of the Old City.
+At GO, we believe a Montreal class trip should definitely include a discovery of the Old City, Old Montreal.
 Going back to the late 17th century, some buildings like the rectory next to the Notre-Dame Basilica dates back to 1685.
 In fact, the oldest public clock in North America was first located here.

 The very distinct architecture of Old Montreal was very practical: when looking at some of the original houses we notice the dormer windows, large chimneys and ladders on the steep roofs all designed out of necessity.